nonoesp/DynamoExtensions_Recharge2017/Docs/ViewExtensionNotes.md

     In this file we are going to respond to various events in Dynamo and instruct the UI to update based on these events.
 Again, this is just a template and we will begin roughing out the details in the next section.

+## Reacting to Dynamo Events

+In this section we are going to revist 2 of the main files we previously setup which were: </br>
+- `RechargeViewExtension.cs`
+- `RechargeWindowViewModel.cs`

+1) Defining viewExtension loading behavior

+    Jumping back into our main `RechargeViewExtension.cs` file to define what happens when the extension is loaded into Dynamo.
+I am going to be overly aggressive with comments to support various C# skill levels so bear with me :)

+    ```C#
+    public class RechargeViewExtension : IViewExtension
+    {
+        // Create a variable for our menu item, this is how the
+        // user will launch the pop-up window within Dynamo
+        private MenuItem rechargeMenuItem;

+        public void Dispose() { }

+        public void Startup(ViewStartupParams p) { }

+        public void Loaded(ViewLoadedParams p)
+        {
+            // Specify the text displayed on the menu item
+            rechargeMenuItem = new MenuItem {Header = "Show View Extension Recharge Window"};

+            // Define the behavior when menu item is clicked
+            rechargeMenuItem.Click += (sender, args) =>
+            {
+                // Instantiate a viewModel and a window
+                var viewModel = new RechargeWindowViewModel(p);
+                var window = new RechargeWindow
+                {
+                    // Set the data context for the main grid in the window.
+                    // This refers to the main grid also seen in our xaml file
+                    MainGrid = { DataContext = viewModel },

+                    // Set the owner of the window to the Dynamo window.
+                    Owner = p.DynamoWindow
+                };

+                // Set the window position
+                window.Left = window.Owner.Left + 400;
+                window.Top = window.Owner.Top + 200;

+                // Show a modeless window.
+                window.Show();
+            };

+            // add the menu item to our loaded parameters
+            p.AddMenuItem(MenuBarType.View, rechargeMenuItem);
+        }

+        public void Shutdown() { }

+        public string UniqueId
+        {
+            get
+            {
+                return Guid.NewGuid().ToString();
+            }
+        }

+        public string Name
+        {
+            get
+            {
+                return "Recharge View Extension";
+            }
+        }
+    }
+    ```

+2) Update Window UI

+    Here we will add the logic to respond to various events in Dynamo and instruct the UI to update based on these events.
+Begin by opening the `RechargeWindowViewModel.cs` file and making the following additions explained below...

+    ```C#
+    class RechargeWindowViewModel : NotificationObject, IDisposable
+    {
+        private string selectedNodesText = "Begin selecting ";

+        // Variable for storing a reference to our loaded parameters
+        private ReadyParams readyParams;

+        // Display the number of nodes in the active workspace
+        public string SelectedNodesText = @"There are {readyParams.CurrentWorkspaceModel.Nodes.Count()} nodes in the workspace.";

+        public RechargeWindowViewModel(ReadyParams p)
+        {
+            // Save a reference to our loaded parameters which
+            // is required in order to access the workspaces
+            readyParams = p;

+            // Subscribe to NodeAdded and NodeRemoved events
+            p.CurrentWorkspaceModel.NodeAdded += CurrentWorkspaceModel_NodesChanged;
+            p.CurrentWorkspaceModel.NodeRemoved += CurrentWorkspaceModel_NodesChanged;
+        }

+        // Define what happens when the event above if triggered
+        private void CurrentWorkspaceModel_NodesChanged(NodeModel obj)
+        {
+            // Event used to notify UI or bound elements that
+            // the data has changed and needs to be updated
+            RaisePropertyChanged("SelectedNodesText");
+        }

+        // Very important - unsubscribe from our events to prevent a memory leak
+        public void Dispose()
+        {
+            readyParams.CurrentWorkspaceModel.NodeAdded -= CurrentWorkspaceModel_NodesChanged;
+            readyParams.CurrentWorkspaceModel.NodeRemoved -= CurrentWorkspaceModel_NodesChanged;
+        }
+    }
+    ```

+3) Testing the viewExtension in Dynamo